warren/perdicis-notes/content/Zero&.md

 ## Drinks
 ### Coconut Zero // 0 calorie sugar "less sweet" // Crystal boba
-9/10.
+8.5/10.
 Really good.
-I would still rate this 9/10 without toppings too, since the drink is full of really fun textrous coconut pulp.
+I would still rate this 8.5/10 without toppings too, since the drink is full of really fun textrous coconut pulp.

 It came in a weird half coconut though.
 Next time I'll ask them to hold that.
 It doesn't affect the rating.

+Worth noting that this isn't really boba, it's more like a tasty drink that's not too sweet.

+NOTE([[2024-11-03]]): Adjusted the rating 9->8.5 to normalize.
+It's good, but it's not _that_ good, and it's also not really boba.

 ### Peach Oolong // 0 calorie sugar "less sweet" // Crystal boba // Hold the pine nuts but keep "signature oatly cloud"
 7.5/10.
 I could've gotten it more sweet.